Normation/rudder-tools/scripts/rudder-dev/README.md

 This will update your local repository (`git fetch`).
 Then, it will checkout the branch corresponding to the issue target version, update it (`git pull`), and create a new branch derived from it named accordingly to the template previously explained.

-It will also update the bucktracker issue to set the user working on the issue and change the statue to “in progress”.
+It will also update the bug tracker issue to set the user working on the issue and change the statue to “in progress”.

 Now you just have to work on your local branch until you’re happy.